-Several monoclonal antibodies, some of which are already approved for other indications, are being developed for the treatment of nasal polyps, and are believed to inhibit specific pathways of inflammation present in nasal polyps.
-These monoclonal antibodies include omalizumab, benralizumab, and mepolizumab.
+Additional potential future therapies include but are not limited to monoclonal antibodies, some of which are already approved for other indications, are being developed for the treatment of nasal polyps, and are believed to inhibit specific pathways of inflammation present in nasal polyps.
+These monoclonal antibodies include benralizumab and mepolizumab.